Chapter 1 : Weak

 After a few moments of thought, he nodded.
 I thought I heard her gulp.
 “You have to go through now, love…” She said, glancing over at Draco, who was standing behind me.
 I gave her a hug, which was short-lived because of the bump separating us.
 She pulled away and kissed my forehead.
 “Make me proud, like always.”

 “Goodbye, Hermione.”
 She smiled at me and I began to push the trolley so I could run at the brick wall, as I had done for 6 years now.
-And this would be the last time.
-Wow, how odd.
+For the last time.

 “Hey, sweetie?”
 My mom called after me.
 I turned.
 “Do me a favor, please.
 Stay far away from that boy.”
 She said, glancing over at Draco, who had turned his attention to Pansy Parkinson, his girlfriend.
 I wasn’t surprised to see them together again.
 They were the off-again, on-again couple of Hogwarts, and they were blatantly making out in front of the crowd.
 I rolled my eyes despite knowing that he always had to cause a scene.

-“Don’t worry, mum.”
+“Don’t worry, Mum.”
 I scoffed at her.
 “I am planning on staying very far away.”
 I emphasized every word, making myself completely clear.
 She nodded at me, understanding by my tone that I hated him, which was true.
-I also knew it was the truth that I was planning on staying very far away.
-Even though I had totally just checked him out.
-I couldn’t believe I had actually thought Draco was attractive and scowled at myself unhappily.
+I also knew it was the truth that I was planning on staying very far away, despite the strange feelings I had just experienced upon seeing him moments ago.
+My heart was still fluttering in my chest.

 A wry smile greeted me when I turned around.
 “Would you like me to take those for you, dear?”
 The man was tall and thin with raven black hair and a rather large nose.
 He was dressed in a Hogwarts Express uniform.
 My face fell when I realized that I hadn’t found Ron yet.